-They can only get a Postgraduate Doctoral Loan if they don’t already have an equivalent Doctoral qualification or a higher-level qualification such as a PhD.
+They can only get a Postgraduate Doctoral Loan if they don’t already have an equivalent Doctoral qualification such as a PhD.

 If they borrow a Postgraduate Doctoral Loan for a course but don’t complete it, they won’t be able to get a second Postgraduate Doctoral Loan.
 However, if they have to withdraw from their course for compelling personal reasons, such as illness, they may still be able to apply for another Postgraduate Doctoral Loan.